jnakkash/web-scraper/README.md

 ### Single Page Scraping
 1. Enter a URL in the input field
 2. Keep "Enable full domain crawling" unchecked
+3. Optionally enable file and image downloading
-3. Click "Scrape" to extract content from that specific URL
+4. Click "Scrape" to extract content from that specific URL
-4. View the extracted content in various formats (Content, Markdown, HTML, Metadata)
+5. View the extracted content in various formats (Content, Markdown, HTML, Metadata)
-5. Click "Export Data for ML" to download the data
+6. Click "Export Data for ML" to download the data

 ### Full Domain Crawling
 1. Enter the starting URL for your domain